 Preparation for Activity

 - Work together with your minister, religious educator, and/or social action committee to plan your Fair Trade Chocolate & S'mores event.
+Look for a launch date that coincides with worship and congregational action plans that focus a relevant theme, such as modern day slavery, child slavery, or fair trade.
+Identify and arrange to use a gas stove or an outdoor fire pit location where you will be able to stage and supervise safe S’mores-making.
 Publicize the event in your congregation and the larger community.
-Invite your minister to preach about modern day slavery and fair trade efforts during a worship service prior to your sale.
+Invite your minister to preach about fair trade efforts during a worship service prior to your sale.

-- Find a source-preferably local-of Fair Trade chocolate you can sell as a fundraiser.
+- Find a source of Fair Trade chocolate you can sell as a fundraiser.
+Check out Equal Exchange.

 - Enlist children to help sell chocolate and adult volunteers to supervise making S'mores.

-- Work with children to create a poster or display about fair trade chocolate.
+- Work with children to create an informative poster or display about fair trade chocolate.

-- Set up table with fair trade chocolate and optional poster/display.
+- Set up table with fair trade chocolate and poster/display.

 - Set up S'mores ingredients by gas or camp stove.